Wilderness Conditions Update

 General Conditions

 This past winter was more moderate than the epic snowpack of the winter of 2022–2023.
-The snow line is now around 9,000 feet with patchy snow down to 7,000 feet.
-South facing and open areas are more likely to be snow free, while north facing and forested areas are more likely to hold snow.
+The snow line is now around 10,000 feet.
+South-facing and open areas are more likely to be snow free, while north-facing and forested areas are more likely to hold snow or be patchy.
+Most passes continue to be snowy on at least one aspect.
 Navigation through snow-covered areas can be challenging and even require a GPS.
 Bring an extra battery for your phone if relying on it for navigation.

 Peak flows occurred in mid-May.
 As the weather continues to warm, snowmelt fills the creeks and waterfalls.
-Water is abundant.
-Plan your route accordingly.
-Take caution when crossing streams.
+Water is abundant at higher elevations.
+Most creeks are passable but take precautions when crossing.
 Flows may vary over the course of the day, with high flow not always late in the day.
 Snow bridges are melting and failing and should not be relied on.
 Evaluate the situation as a group and turn around if you do not feel safe crossing a creek.
 The best option maybe to stop, turn around, and be safe.

 Trails can be wet and muddy in many locations in the park and may have sections of flowing or standing water on them.
 Stay on the trail instead of creating side trails, causing long lasting resource damage.
 It is often easier to stay on the trail and get your feet wet than finding multiple alternate paths off or around the trail.
 Bring multiple pairs of socks for each day of your trip to maintain proper foot health, putting on dry socks when you reach your camp each night.